MicrosoftDocs/visualstudio-docs/docs/ide/quickstart-editor.md

 ---
 # Quickstart: coding in the editor

-In this 10 minute introduction to the editor, we'll add some code to a file and look at some of the ways that Visual Studio makes writing, navigating, and understanding code easier.
+In this 10 minute introduction to the editor, we'll add code to a file to look at some of the ways that Visual Studio makes writing, navigating, and understanding code easier.

 ## Create a new code file